 Hidden Valley Ski Resort is located at 17409 Hidden Valley Drive in Wildwood, St. Louis County.
-From the city, take I-44 West to the Eureka exit (no. 264), then exit onto Highway 109 and go north about two miles to Alt Road.
-Turn left on Alt Road and follow the signs to Hidden Valley Drive, where you'll find the resort.
+From the city, take I-44 West to the Eureka exit (no. 264), then exit onto Highway 109 and drive north about 2 miles to Alt Road.
+Turn left onto Alt Road and follow the signs to Hidden Valley Drive, leading to the resort.

 Lift Tickets and Rental Fees